josefigueroa168/DatabaseSystemsProject/README.md

  * [Postgres](https://www.postgresql.org/)
  * Python v 3.4+
  * [Anaconda](https://www.anaconda.com/)
-   * Or just the pandas, psycopg2 libraries
+   * Or just the pandas, psycopg2, matplotlib, numpy libraries
  * Progress library `pip install progress`

 Setup.py creates the user 'health' and the database 'health' where the program will create relations and execute query.
 If you have the default postgres superuser you can simply run: